 PACS Standard 15 forms part of GIACC’s Project Anti-Corruption System (PACS), which comprises 15 PACS Standards (see links at foot of this webpage).

-The Project Owner should promptly publish information in relation to a Project on a freely accessible public website, as specified in paragraphs 1 to 13 below.
+The Project Owner should promptly publish information in relation to the Project on a freely accessible public website, as specified in paragraphs 1 to 16 below.

 The information published by the Project Owner should be complete, comprehensive, up-to-date and intelligible.

 Full information should be published, save to the extent that restricted publication is necessary to protect:

 The timing of publication should be determined in accordance with the following guidelines:

 In addition to the obligation to publish the information specified in paragraphs 1 to 16 below, the Project Owner should be obliged to provide, within a reasonable period, any further information or documents reasonably requested by the public regarding any matter relating to the Project.

 Paragraphs 1 to 16 below list the categories and types of information which should be disclosed by the Project Owner on a public website in relation to the Project.